Tata Motors sales drop 38 pc to 24,552 units in May | Business

 Advertisement

-Commercial vehicle sales in the domestic market stood at 9,371 units, down 35 per cent from 14,435 units in March, it added.
+Commercial vehicle sales in the domestic market stood at 9,371 units, down 35 percent from 14,435 units in April, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)